General Business Terms

-General Terms and Conditions (GTC)
+General Terms and Conditions

-For purchase contracts concluded via the online shop between
+for purchase contracts concluded via the online shop between

 (3) For the purposes of these General Terms and Conditions, Monday, Tuesday, Wednesday, Thursday and Friday are considered working days.
-Saturday and Sunday along with public holidays as officially stipulated in the countries where the Provider has his registered office and where the Customer has his residence are not considered working days.
+Saturday and Sunday along with public holidays as officially stipulated in the countries where the Provider has his registered office and where the Customer has his residence, are not considered as working days.

-(3) Immediately after the order is sent by pressing the "Order and pay" button, the Customer is di-rected to the Internet site of the payment service provider specified by the Customer from the payment options "Credit card", "PayPal" and "Express bank transfer".
+(3) Immediately after the order is sent by pressing the "Order and pay" button, the Customer is directed to the website of the payment service provider specified by the Customer for the payment options "Credit card", "PayPal".
 Following completion of the payment process, an automatic confirmation will appear on the screen.
-In the case of advance payment, an automatic confirmation appears immediately after the order is sent.
-This automatic confirmation contains a payment request for the Customer along with the information required to perform the bank transfer.
+If Customer pays via PayPal Express, there is a direct access to the PayPal account of the Customer.
 This automatic confirmation only informs the Customer that the order has been received by the Provider and does not represent contractual acceptance.
-The contract is only concluded when the Provider submits a declaration of acceptance, which will be sent at the latest within two working days with a separate "confirmation of order" eMail confirming the order placed by the Customer.
-Once payment for the goods ordered has been received by the Provider or its payment service provider, and the goods ordered have been dispatched from the warehouse, the Customer will receive an eMail that confirms the conclusion of the contract, details the content of the contract and confirms payment for the goods ordered and that the goods ordered have been dispatched ("contract, payment and shipping confirmation").
+The contract is only concluded when the Provider submits a declaration of acceptance, which will be sent at the latest within two working days with a separate "confirmation of order" email confirming the order placed by the Customer.
+Once payment for the goods ordered has been received by the Provider or its payment service provider, and the goods ordered have been dispatched from the warehouse, the Customer will receive an email that confirms again the conclusion of the contract, details the content of the contract and confirms payment for the goods ordered and that the goods ordered have been dispatched ("contract, payment and shipping confirmation").

 (1) If the product shown in the online shop is temporarily unavailable, this is indicated by the message "Out of stock".
-Furthermore, if a product is not in stock, the "Add to the shopping basket" button does not appear next to the product in question, so it is not possible to click this button.
+Furthermore, if a product is not in stock, the "Add to the shopping cart" button does not appear next to the product in question, so it is not possible to click this button.
 A contract cannot be concluded in such cases.

-(2) The provider is entitled to make partial deliveries, in so far as it is reasonable for the customer.
+(2) The provider is entitled to make partial deliveries, in so far as it is reasonable for the Customer.

-(3) The products are delivered to a postal address specified by the customer.
+(3) The products are delivered to a postal address specified by the Customer.
 This address must be in a country permitted by the country version of the online shop.
-Delivery to a PO box or a Packstation is not possible.
+Delivery to a PO box or a packstation is not possible.

 (2) Until full payment of the purchase price, the Customer undertakes not to dispose of the goods by means of sale, pledge, lease, loan, processing, modification, transfer of goods or other means.